20 Weeks Pregnant: You’re Halfway There!

 Your baby is practicing sucking.
 That may sound trivial, but it’s a skill she’ll need to sustain her life in just a few more months!
 Meanwhile, you’re sharing your immunities with her.
 Your cells actually cross the placenta into fetal tissue, to help build up her immune system.
 Breastfeeding is a great way to continue protecting your little one after birth; your milk contains antibodies and all sorts of nutrients.

-20 Weeks Pregnant: S'up with Your Bod?
+20 Weeks Pregnant: About Your Body

 Time to celebrate: You're halfway there!

 By now you have a cute little bump…you’ve met your baby on an ultrasound and can feeling her kicks.
 Your stomach is getting bigger, and it’s starting to squish your poor bladder.
 If you thought you had to pee lots during the 1st trimester…you’re just getting started!
 So stock up on the TP and try this pee tip: Lean forward and put your arms on your knees while you go—this position may help you fully empty your bladder and let you save a few trips to the ladies’ room.